Lesterpaintstheworld/terminal-velocity/world_building/economic_systems.md

-# Economic Systems and AI Integration
+# Economic Systems and AI Integration with UBC Framework
+The Universal Basic Compute (UBC) framework plays a pivotal role in reshaping economic systems by providing equitable access to computational resources.
+This framework facilitates dynamic resource allocation, enabling both AI entities and humans to engage in economic activities collaboratively.

 ## Universal Basic Compute (UBC) Framework
 The Universal Basic Compute (UBC) framework plays a pivotal role in reshaping economic systems by providing equitable access to computational resources.
 This framework facilitates dynamic resource allocation, enabling both AI entities and humans to engage in economic activities collaboratively.